 The Claims Conference/WJRO has compiled a Descriptive Catalogue of Looted Judaica, which provides a worldwide snapshot of what is known concerning the fate of Judaica destroyed by Nazi Germany and its allies.

 In 2009, 47 nations, observer countries, and relevant non-governmental organizations, including the Claims Conference and the WJRO, convened for the Prague Conference on Holocaust-Era Assets.
 Among the reports prepared by the Claims Conference/WJRO was Holocaust Era Judaica and Jewish Cultural Property: A World-Wide Overview, which recommended actions to be taken by participating nations to address the challenges in restitution of looted assets.
 The report was based on the Descriptive Catalogue of Looted Judaica.

-The Claims Conference/WJRO will shortly publish a Handbook on Judaica Provenance Research: Ceremonial Objects.
+The Claims Conference/WJRO published a Handbook on Judaica Provenance Research: Ceremonial Objects.

 The Claims Conference/WJRO has undertaken to work with the National Library of Israel to catalog and identify all Hebrew and other Jewish-language books and manuscripts known to have been looted that are in Croatia, which lacks sufficient expertise in cataloging in those languages to be able to identify what the country has.
 As of late spring 2017, the National Library of Israel (NLI) completed its work, having examined 6800 items for which the Jewish Community of Zagreb provided scanned images of the title and other relevant pages.
 For more information, see “Identification and cataloging of Hebrew and other Jewish books and manuscripts looted during the Holocaust that are now in the collection of the Jewish Community of Zagreb.”